theo-armour/agenda/3-1-heritage/0-heritage-happenings/template-hertitage-happenings-messages.md

 ## Subscriber Messages

-Heritage Happenings <month> Newsletter + Calendar + Resident Directory
+Heritage Happenings November Newsletter + Calendar + Resident Directory

 Click on the website link below to open your digital copy of: